 The most obvious is that they are visually interesting for your aquarium and provide a nice Backgrounds for your pets, plants and decorations.

 Another great reason to use an aquarium floor is that it covers any unsightly wires or filters behind your tank.

-Top 10 Best Backgrounds for All Types of Aquariums, Plants & Colors
+Top 10 Best Aquarium Backgrounds for All Types of Tanks, Plants & Colors

 This two-sided bottom has a river bed on one side and a lake bottom on the other.
 Both have bright, vibrant colors and will make your fish and other aquarium inhabitants feel right at home.